AubreySLavigne/unweighted-die/README.md

 # unweighted-die
-Using an unweighted die, generated a balanced throw
+Using an unweighted die, generate a balanced throw